Frank W. Hackett

-Frank Warren Hackett (April 11, 1841 - August 10, 1926) was a civilian administrator and lawyer who served as an Assistant Secretary of the Navy under President William McKinley.
+Frank Warren Hackett (April 11, 1841 - August 10, 1926) was a civilian administrator and lawyer who served as an Assistant Secretary of the Navy under Presidents William McKinley and Theodore Roosevelt.

 Biography

 Frank W. Hackett was born in Portsmouth, New Hampshire on April 11, 1841.
 He attended Harvard University, earning a bachelor's degree in 1861, and a Master of Arts in 1864.